-The smooth greensnake is a bright emerald green colour with a creamy white or yellowish belly.
+The smooth greensnake (Opheodrys vernalis) is a bright emerald green colour with a creamy white or yellowish belly.
 The dorsal scales of this species are smooth, and it has a divided anal plate.
 Hatchlings are blue-grey to dark green at birth.
 This snake can grow to 66 centimetres in length but is more commonly 30 to 50 centimetres long.
 Dead smooth greensnakes sometimes turn blue from loss of pigmentation.

 No other snakes in Ontario are a uniform bright green.
 Smooth greensnakes that have turned blue after death may be misidentified as blue racers.
 In Ontario, however, blue racers occur only on Pelee Island, where smooth greensnakes do not live.

 The smooth greensnake is found in a variety of habitats, including prairies, meadows, fields, wetland edges, forest clearings and open woodlands.
 It can often be found under cover, such as logs, rocks and boards.
 This species is most often found in habitats with grass and other dense vegetation, in which its green coloration provides excellent camouflage, protecting this snake from predators.
 It hibernates communally underground, often in very large groups and with other species of snakes.

 View an interactive map of the known ranges of smooth greensnakes in Ontario.

 Smooth greensnakes breed in spring or early summer.
 The female lays two to 11 cylindrical eggs in late summer in rotting logs, underground burrows or under boards or rocks.
 The eggs hatch in one to three weeks, depending on the temperature.
 The hatchlings are 10 to 16 centimetres in length and mature in about two years.